- OR -

 FARMS, DAIRIES, NURSERIES, LOGGING SITES, CONSTRUCTION SITES

-* While farms, nurseries, logging sites, or construction sites are conditionally exempt from the requirements to prepare an SPCC Plan under APSA, these facilities are not exempt from federal SPCC requirements enforced by US EPA.
+* While farms, nurseries, logging sites, or construction sites are conditionally exempt from the requirements to prepare an SPCC Plan under APSA, these facilities are not exempt from submitting other information, paying fees and state surcharges, and federal SPCC requirements enforced by US EPA.

 OIL PRODUCTION FACILTIES